Villa del Sol Sweet Cherry Farms

 Step6

-Cool pie on wire rack, and serve room temperature.
+Cool pie on wire rack and serve room temperature.

-Pam's Fabulous Cherry Brownies (new for 2008)
+Pam's Fabulous Cherry Brownies

 Our neighbor, Pam, spoiled us last year with all sorts of cherry treats.
 Hands down the best were her Cherry Brownies.
 Pam actually makes her brownies from scratch but here’s the easy version.